-Dr. Story married Margaret Gould on the 30th of October, 1895 in Dysart Twp., Haliburton, Ontario.
-She was born on the 21st of August, 1866, in Dysart Twp, Haldimand County.
-She was the 5th of 12 children born to Thomas and Isabella Gould.
-Her siblings included, George, Grace, John, Elizabeth, Robert, Isabella, Mary Henrietta, Thomas, Hannah and Ellen.
-Her parents were farmers and it is believed that Margaret was a nurse.
+Dr. Story married Margaret Gould on the 30th of October, 1895 in Dysart Township (Haliburton County), Ontario.
+Mrs. Story was born on the 21st of August, 1866 in Dysart Township.
+She was the 5th of 12 children born to Thomas Gould and the former Isabella Dow Menzies.
+Her parents were farmers and her siblings were; George H. Gould, Grace Gould, John William Gould, Elizabeth Gould, Robert Gould, Isabella M. Gould, Mary Agnes Gould, Henrietta Gould, Thomas H. Gould, Anna Bertha Gould and Ellen Evaline Gould.
+It is believed that Margaret Story was a nurse.

-Dr. Story built a fine home and practice located at 15 George St., in Blenheim Ontario, in 1897.
-During his time in Kent County he acted as President of the local and county Association of the Conservative Political Party.
+Dr. Simeon Story built a fine home/office located at 15 George St., in Blenheim in 1897.
+During his time in Kent County he acted as President of the Local and County Association of the Conservative Political Party.
 Dr. Story served as the Master of Kent Lodge No. 274 and he was a member of the Mocha Temple Shriners in London, Ontario.
 An ad in the June 1st, 1895 edition of the Chatham Daily Planet advertised Dr. Story’s “5 minute headache cure for most severe sick or nervous headaches” and it cost 10 cents per package.

-He practiced medicine for 18 years until his death on the 4th of November, 1912.
-He was buried at Evergreen Cemetery in Blenheim.
-Mrs. Story died on the 4th of May, 1953 and she was buried at Evergreen Cemetery.
+Dr Story practiced medicine for 18 years until his death in Blenheim on the 4th of November, 1912.
+Mrs. Story died on the 4th of May, 1953.
+Dr. and Mrs. Story were buried at Evergreen Cemetery in Blenheim.